We love skiing. When we win the lottery, we'll be buying a place in Kirchberg, Austria and wintering there.

 We are (unsuprisingly) the Saxbys.
 I'm Mark (meaning - Warlike!)
 Saxby, my wife is Mandy (meaning - Lovable!!!).
 Our daughter, Lauren (meaning - Laurel crowned!?!), is well established at school and Ryan (meaning - Little King) is the latest (and last if we have anything to do with it!) arrival (born in March 1997).

 We live in England in Fleet, Hampshire. which is OK.

 Interested parties can view my CV here Or sign or view or guestbook.

 Previous summer holidays have been spent boating on the Shannon River in Ireland, on a cottage on a dairy farm in Carmathenshire, Wales, in a villa in the Algarve, a flying visit to California, camping in Venice (well, ok, near...), caravaning in northern France and on a road trip around the Western US.

-More recently we've visited Amalfi, Madeira and Cuba.
+More recently we've visited Amalfi, Madeira, Cuba, The Azores and Jordan.
 More.

 Mark's School Cruise in the Med, 1976

 I resurrected some of the horrible 110 format slides (and a few 120 format ones) I took on a school cruise I was lucky enough to go on back in 1976.

 LinksI've put my links on a seperate page for the time being :-